noureddin/ysmu/Ysmark.md

 - `""""` on a line by itself, preceding a paragraph, makes it an Arabic (RTL) blockquote.
 - `''''` on a line by itself, preceding a paragraph, makes it an English (LTR) blockquote.
 - `::::` on a line by itself, makes every line till the end of paragraph a see-also linked term.
 It should be used at the end.
 - `####` on a line by itself, makes every line till the end of paragraph variant spellings of the same term (e.g., -ise/-ize, colour/color, and commonly used conjucations).
+It can include related terms that are used/translated in the body.
 It must come last (after the see-also paragraph-list).
 - `----` in a paragraph by itself makes a `<hr>` (thematic break); use sparingly.
-- `@@@@` in a paragraph by itself makes a negative paragraph space; can be used between paragraph and following tight lists (ie, lists whose all items are lines, never a block element like a paragraph).
+- `@@@@` in a paragraph by itself makes a negative paragraph space; can be used between a paragraph and a following tight list
+  (ie, lists whose all items are lines, never a block element like a paragraph).
 - `!!!!` followed by a list of "`https://link` long mandatory title" lines to make a list of external links.
 - Starting a paragraph with `== title` makes that a `h2`, and preceding that with `[[id]]` on a separate line in the same